krantiparida/AudioSetZSL/README.md

 The examples for each class has been divided into three subsets namely, train, test and val.

-Similary, for the task of ZSL the dataset is divided into see and unseen.
+Similary, for the task of ZSL the classes in the dataset is divided into see and unseen.

-We also provide the pre-trained features for both audio and the features are so obtained that it can be used for the tsak of ZSL as there is no unseen class overlap with the pre-training of the network.
+We also provide the pre-trained features for both audio and video.
+The features are so obtained that it can be used for the tsak of ZSL as there is no unseen class overlap with the pre-training of the network.
+To download the pretrained feature follow the link : [Download]()

+## Contact
+Kindly contact kranti@cse.iit.ac.in for any issues, comments etc.

+## Disclaimer
+1. The dataset collection was done at IIT Kanpur.
+2. The dataset is intended to be used for academic research only.
+3. The links are YouTube links and the user is responsible for compliance with YouTube's terms and conditions.
+4. The videos are the property of the respective YouTube uploader.